marioy47/blog-site/posts/setup-debug-php-docker-visual-studio-code/index.md

 ## Create a custom Docker Image

 First a disclosure.
 You could actually make this work without using a custom image, and sticking to commands inside the `docker-compose.yaml` file.
 But this would make the file way too complicated, and very rigid.
-That's why we are going to create a custom, and **very simple**, Docker image.
+That's why we are going to **replace** the current WordPress image with a custom, and **very simple** image.

+> The reason why we didn't do this in the first place, create our custom image that is, is to be able to test our plugin and make sure that it detects if Xdebug is present or not.

 To add a **custom** docker image we have to do 2 things: